-Compared to the rest of the New York City market, the Hell's Kitchen region has higher rates, and you'll need to pay a premium to be in this hot submarket.
+Compared to the rest of the New York City market, the Hell's Kitchen submarket has less expensive rates, so you should have no trouble finding a great deal in this depreciated submarket.

-In the last 90 days, 22 listings have been posted online, which means new availabilities are probably leasing quickly.
-You'll want to be prepared to make an offer immediately.
-About 18% of the listings in the Hell's Kitchen are subleases, so you might be able to find a shorter term or below market rent.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+In the last 90 days, 35 listings have come on the market, which means new availabilities most likley are going fast.
+You'll want to be prepared to tour spaces as quick as possible.
+About 14% of the available space in the Hell's Kitchen are subleases, so you might be able to find a shorter term or below market rent.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 5,930 sqft, there are still 0 leases below 2,000 sqft.
-Most buildings in this area are approximately 6 floors.
-Most buildings in this region were built in 1928 and are Class A.
+Even though the median size is 3,880 sqft, there are still 0 office spaces below 2,000 sqft.
+Most buildings in this market are approximately 6 stories.
+Most buildings in this market were built in 1928 and are Class A.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Real estate is the dominant industry in this market.
 Commute by taxi is the most popular way to get to work amongst Hell's Kitchen occupants.
 Commuting more than an hour and a half a day is the norm for those who opt to reside in this part of town.